Take A Walk in My Flip Flops:Travel Blog

 Camping on the Outer Banks: Refuge Campground Roanoke Island, North Carolina

 If you’re looking for a waterfront campsite close to the action in the Outer Banks of North Carolina, but still quiet enough to relax I recommend checking out the Refuge Campground in Wanchese, North Carolina on Roanoke Island.
-The 15 back in style campsites at Refuge are located directly on water.
+The 15 back-in style campsites at Refuge are located directly on water.
 These nightly rentals are part of a larger campground community that has yearly residents/owners.
 This was our first trip of the year camping and we were at Refuge during the off season (March) so there were not a lot of people moving about.

 The campground at Refuge has beautiful walkways around the water, areas to fish (catch and release), a seasonal pool, picnic area and a climate controlled bathhouse.
 Next door to Refuge is a convenience store with fuel, basic foods and camping essentials.
 The campground and facilities were very clean and the camp host was friendly.